Kentucky Debt Counseling Services

 If debt counseling doesn’t sound right for you, there are plenty of other options to gain control of your debt.

-If you’re an individual or a spouse who feels like bankruptcy is the best option for your finances, you would file for Chapter 7 or Chapter 13.
+If you’re an individual or a spouse who feels like bankruptcy is the best option for your finances, you will file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 The main difference between the two is that you’re required to sell your assets in Chapter 7, but you can keep your assets in Chapter 13.
 Usually, filing for bankruptcy is a last resort for people and businesses because the stakes are so high.
 Bankruptcy initially makes your credit score plummet, making it harder for you to receive loans and even get a new job.
-Once a successful bankruptcy case concludes, debt is gone and most credit scores are on the rise again.
+Once a successful bankruptcy case concludes, debt is gone, and most credit scores are on the rise again.

 Consider selling some of your most valuable items if your salary isn’t enough to pay off your debt.
 You would have to sell your possessions anyway if you filed for Chapter 7.
 So instead of ruining your credit score, utilize the money from selling your assets to pay off your debt.

 Picking up a part-time or freelance job and putting that money toward debt is another debt management strategy.
-For example, being an Uber, Lyft, or Doordash driver is a common side gig that people do in today’s era of social media and technology.
+For example, being a rideshare driver is a common side gig that people do in today’s era of social media and technology.

 It’s critical to set a budget and assess how much you’re spending on useless items while you’re in debt.
 You can save money by canceling streaming subscriptions, avoiding eating out, canceling a gym membership, or even turning off your cable and only watching videos on Youtube.
 Take all of this extra cash and apply it to your debt.